-If you are actively exploring what you can do with a major, potential career options or you are making a career transition, take the time to consider your possibilities.
+Our career counselors can assist you in-person, or remotely for all your career needs.
+If you are exploring what you can do with a major, potential career options, or you are making a career transition, take the time to consider your possibilities.
 Finding the career that best suits you involves making the best informed decisions about yourself and what opportunities are around you.
-Our career counselors are available to speak with you to help you through this exploration process.
+We can help!

 - Log in to: starfish.framingham.edu

 - Scroll to Career Services and Employer Relations

 Click on “Schedule Appointment” link at bottom of service Please indicate if you would like an in-person or virtual appointment.

 If you need further assistance call us at 508.626.4625.

 Knowing and understanding your specific and unique values, interests, personality, and skills (VIPS) is the first step in finding your ultimate career path.
 Please reference a sample four-year plan!

 - Values—what is important to you in your lifestyle?

 - Personality—what kind of environment do you want to be in?

 Come speak with a career counselor to discuss these categories or you can explore them independently using the following tools.
 Be sure to make an appointment with a career counselor after you have completed the independent work to discuss your results.